 23. Pet Tracking

-Collar-based RTLS has been used for some time, but recently it became cheaper and more precise than ever.
-Using RTLS, pet owners can now find their pets much more quickly by knowing its exact location within inches.
+Collar-based RTLS system has been used for some time, but recently it has become cheaper and more precise than ever.
+Using RTLS, pet owners can now find their pets much more quickly by knowing their exact location within inches.